2010 Hall of Fame Inductee

 The lives of Robert Strauss and Go Man Go, the horse, began to intertwine in 1955.
 That is the year that Robert and his brother Elridge began breaking in the horse that already had a mean reputation.
 Robert Strauss, recalled later that Go Man Go "was ornery from the day I met him, but he was the greatest horse I ever rode".
 Go Man Go appeared to take naturally to racing; during his training he ran off with his rider, his eventual jockey, Robert Strauss before he was supposed to run.
 As Strauss said, "When we were breaking him, he ran off with me before we ever wanted him to run.
 I mean, just flat ran off with me."
 Once the respect and confidence was gained by rider and horse, Robert went on to ride Go Man Go twenty-three of forty-seven times before the horse went to stud.
 Robert Strauss rode Go Man Go, seven times to the winning circle, the most of any rider.
 Robert was the jockey up on Go Man Go for the world quarter horse championship 1955-1957.
 The Go Man Go Bronze; a limited edition bronze statue sculpted by Dr. S. T. Coleman became the trophy awarded to the winner of the annual Los Alamitos Race Course "Go Man Go Futurity".
 Strauss rode World Champion Racing American Quarter Horses: Johnny Dial (1952); Diamond Mae (1954); Go Man Go (1955-1957).

-Robert Strauss is married to Rozera Adams Strauss.
-They reside in Apple Valley, California.
+Robert Strauss was married to Rozera Adams Strauss who passed away December 1, 2012.
+Robert now resides in Omaha, Nebraska.
 Everyone who is knowledgeable about quarter horse racing history knows of Go Man Go the horse, but few know of the jockey, Robert Strauss, who without the courage, strength and understanding of this horse could ride him into quarter horse racing history.
 A true legend, Robert Strauss, jockey up!

 Back to the Hall of Fame